athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Equipment/Steadyfoot Tassel.md

 **Bulk** 0; **Size** med
 **Usage** affixed-to-a-creature

-This handsome tassel comes in a variety of colors to match your companion’s collar or bridle.
+This handsome tassel comes in a variety of colors to match your companion's collar or bridle.
 While attached, the tassel gives the companion a +1 item bonus to Acrobatics checks to Balance, and to their Reflex DC against Trip attacks.

 *Source: Pathfinder #193: Mantle of Gold*
 *OGL*